standard-things/esm/PROPOSAL.md

-This desugaring story has a number of fundamental flaws that lead me to conclude that nested `import` declarations should not be explained through desugaring, and the `loader.import` API should continue to serve the important role of enabling _explicit_ asynchronous module loading.
+This desugaring story has a number of fundamental flaws that lead me to conclude that nested `import` declarations should not be explained through desugaring, and that the `loader.import` API should continue to serve the important role of enabling _explicit_ asynchronous module loading.

 Problems with desugaring to asynchronous forms:

-* JavaScript has a strong precedent against any kind of implicit asynchronicity, or non-cooperative preemption,which is why we have `yield` and `await` instead of full coroutines or threads.

-* Asynchronous module loading should be done explicitly using the `Promise`-based Loader API (or `<script type=module>`).
+* JavaScript has a strong precedent against any kind of implicit asynchronicity, or non-cooperative preemption, which is why we have `yield` and `await` instead of full coroutines or threads.
+Asynchronous module loading should be done explicitly using the `Promise`-based Loader API (or `<script type=module>`).

 * Conditional imports with dynamic conditions would summon the spectre of [Zalgo](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony).